Bilsthorpe: Etymology

 There was originally a ‘d’ in Bilsthorpe’s name.
 The thorpe being a Scandinavian invader named Bildr who is believed to have founded the village before the Saxons and Danes.
 Bilsthorpe was mentioned in the Domesday Book in 1086 as ‘Bildesthorp’.

-Former colliery and memorials
+Industrial Revolution

 The village's colliery closed in 1997 after 70 years in use.
 The colliery was the centre of national media and public attention on 18 August 1993 when a roof collapsed in the colliery, killing under-manager David Shelton and miners Bill McCulloch and Peter Alcock.
 David Shelton was posthumously awarded the George Medal for bravery on 11 October 1995 for aiding the rescue of other miners; survivor Ray Thompson also received the George Medal.

 A memorial in the form of an 8 ft miners lamp carved from sandstone bearing the names of 77 deceased workers dating back to 1927 was established in 2011.

 A memorial to dead miners was also erected outside the colliery site.